Groups surprised at government 'secrecy' over online harm bill consultation | CBC News

 "I was surprised when I first submitted the consultation and it wasn't publicly posted," said Jenna Scholz, co-ordinator of government advocacy with Defend Dignity, a national organization that works to end sexual exploitation in Canada.

-Scholz wrote the organization's submission to the government and says she was curious what other groups had to say about the proposed plan.
+Scholz wrote the organization's submission to the government and said she was curious what other groups had to say about the proposed plan.

 "I'm used to submitting for bills, and you can see what every stakeholder says."